Why Now Is The Best Time For Veterans To Buy A Home

 The 30-year mortgage is one of the friendliest methods of buying homes.
 This is because this loan option gives buyers a steady monthly payment due to a fixed rate.
 Adjustable rate mortgages (ARMs) may have rates that go up in the future and that is a risk most Veterans should probably avoid.

-Here are some tips to pay off your mortgage faster and to save money on interest over the long term.
+Here are some tips to pay off your mortgage faster and save money on interest over the long term.

 - Bi-Weekly Payment